Mastodon-DE/public-texts/posts/explanation-of-the-costs-EN.md

 :blank: ╚═>Namecheap
 :blank: • beertu.be (*4.99 € / year*)
 :blank: ╚═>Regery

 Total domain costs:
 :blank: • 125.36 € / year
 :blank: • **~10.92 € / month**

 </br>

-*E-Mail* 💌 :blobcataww:
+*E-mail*
-We make use of the one (1) mailbox E-Mail Business offer from IONOS for [info@mastodon.de](mailto:info@mastodon.de) which costs **5 € / Monat**.
+We use the one (1) mailbox email business offer from IONOS for [info@mastodon.de](mailto:info@mastodon.de) which costs **5 € / month**.

 </br>
 </br>

-***Total 396.36 € / month*** :blobcatgoogly:
+***A total of 276.84 € / month***

-With this money we could maintain MastodonDE if:
+With this money we could run MastodonDE if:
-No device or server ever breaks and needs to be replaced :blobcateyes:
+- No device or server ever breaks and needs to be replaced
-Storing backups externally wouldn't cost money :blobfoxlaughsweat:
+- Storing the backups externally would not cost any money
-We never need external help :blobfoxnomcat:
+- We never need external help
-We never get in legal trouble :blobcatfearful:
+- We never get into legal problems
-No one will ever be compensated for working on the project, or paid for previous expenses :blobcatmeowcouple:
+- No one is paid for work on the project or previous expenses are paid

-As you can easily see by reading this post the 396.36 € are really **only to cover the costs at optimal operation**.
-If this value is reached by donations there are no more running costs on our end, which we, beside our time, gladly sacrifice for this project, but possibly cannot continue to do forever.
+As you can easily see when reading this article, the **276.84 € is really only to cover the costs of optimal operation**.
+When this value is reached, there are no more costs that we are left with, which, in addition to our time, we would like to spend on this project, but may not be able to spend forever.

-In the long run MastodonDE shall become a non-profit **to ensure that we as a platform always remain advertising-free, algorithm-free, without data theft, anti-commercial as well as anti-capitalist!**
+In the long term, MastodonDE will become its own e.V. **to ensure that as a platform we will always remain ad-free, algorithm-free, data theft, anti-commercial and anti-capitalist!**

-To make this possible we need donations of *at least* 396.36 € / month.
+To make this possible we need donations of 276.84 € / month.
-You can [view many popular options to donate](https://mastodon.de/@MastodonDE/110808633497349326) here! :liberapay: :kofi: :patreon: :paypal:
+You can view [all the options to donate](https://mastodon.de/@MastodonDE/110808633497349326) here!

-**Once this bill is covered, MastodonDE will be possible to continue existing long-term!** :erikuden:
+**Once this bill is covered, MastodonDE will run long-term!** :erikuden: :MastodonDE: